Commemorative Area preserves post's past

 The design of the park allows for display of 70 pieces of equipment, ranging from helicopters and howitzers to trucks and trailers.

 A brochure featuring the park layout provides information about each piece of equipment on display is available on site.

-Visitors have access to the Equipment Park year-round from 8 a.m. to 4 p.m. daily, weather permitting.
+Visitors with access to the installation have access to the Equipment Park year-round from 8 a.m. to 4 p.m. daily, weather permitting.

 Veterans Memorial Plaza

 Veterans Memorial Plaza is a tribute to all of the men and women who have served the nation during each era of Fort McCoy's history.
-Visitors have access to Veterans Memorial Plaza year-round from 8 a.m. to 4 p.m. daily, weather permitting.
+Visitors with access to the installation can visit Veterans Memorial Plaza year-round from 8 a.m. to 4 p.m. daily, weather permitting.

 Guided tours can be arranged for groups of 15 or more Monday through Friday, excluding federal holidays, throughout the year.
 There is no cost for tours.

 Tours of the History Center, Commemorative Area buildings, Equipment Park, and Veterans Memorial Plaza take approximately one to 1 1/2 hours, depending on the size of the group.
 Bus tours of the installation are also available and last approximately 30 minutes.